 The CAB will continue to distribute food and fuel vouchers without the need for clients to access their premises.
 The CAB have also managed to agree for the restriction of one fuel voucher per household a year to be lifted during this period and they are therefore able to provide enough vouchers to enable people to stay warm during this period.

 We have mental health recovery workers available to speak with people who need support between 5pm and 10pm, seven evenings a week.
 Please email email@example.com, including your phone number in your email, and we will call you back.
-Or, if you really need to phone, call 01903 268107.
+Or, if you really need to phone, Tel: 01903 268107."

-We're also offering some regular evening Zoom video sessions from April 6.
+The Pathfinder Support Hub in Littlehampton is offering online one-to-one sessions, group sessions to socialise with others, and learning and development workshops..
 If you'd like to take part, please email firstname.lastname@example.org to book your place.

 Our service contact details

-Families in Mind - parental mental health support for parents of children nought to 5 years: 01903 721893
+Families in Mind - parental mental health support for parents of children nought to 5 years Tel: 01903 721893